Table of Contents

 Regurgitation can occur if your temperatures are incorrect or the snake is handled too quickly after dining.
 If this happens, allow 10 days to pass before attempt to feed the boa again.
 Never feed a new boa constrictor a meal that is larger than the snake’s mid-body girth.
 It should never exhibit a bulge after eating.
 Especially in young boas, a meal that is too large may lead to regurgitation.
 However, an established boa will handle a meal resulting in a small bulge just fine.
-They should be fed only quality mice or rats.
+They should be fed only quality mice or rats or chicks.
 They need no additional food or supplementation.
 Be sure you buy your rodents from a good source to prevent disease and mites.

 Most boa constrictors available as pets will be eating frozen/thawed prey.
 If you purchase one that is eating live rodents, it will often take frozen/thawed prey that is presented from a pair of tongs.
 Pre-killed rodents are always best, whether they are frozen/thawed or freshly killed, because live rodents may harm your boa.
 If your snake does not kill its prey (boas will not eat if they are not hungry or are kept under improper conditions), the rodent may bite or even kill your boa.
 Even if the boa does constrict its prey, the rodent may bite before it is killed.
 Never leave your boa unattended with live rodents.